fhildeb/rental-restful-api/README.md

 The API was the backend for a car rental service that ran within the browser (HTML+PHP) and Mobile (iOS) which can be seen in the screenshots.
 The API was operated as a client-server model that was connected to a external database.

-> Frontends are only used for illustrative purposes and not included in the repository, as they were built by students utilizing this API for their own software products.

 ## Features

 - Renting